buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ### Security Assertion Markup Language

 The "Security Assertion Markup Language" (SAML) is a so-called "Federated Identity Management" (FIdM) standard.
-SAML, OAuth, and OIDC represent the three most popular FIdm standards.
+SAML, OAuth, and OIDC represent the three most popular FIdM standards.
 SAML is an XML framework for transmitting user data, such as authentication, entitlement, and other attributes, between services and organizations [@naik:SAMLandFIdM].

 While SAML is a partial solution for the stated problem, it does not cover the use case when credentials need to be transformed to communicate with a legacy system.
 SAML enables services to share identities in a trustful way, but all communicating partners must implement the SAML protocol to be part of the network.
 This project addresses the specific transformation of credentials into a format for some legacy systems.
 The basic idea of SAML may be used as a baseline of security and the general idea of processing identities.